hbs-rcs/hbsgrid-docs/docs/userguide/quickstart.md

         [NoMachine](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client)
         to connect to host `hbsgrid-nx.hbs.edu`

-    2. Open a Terminal in NoMachine:
-        *Applications => Favorites => Terminal*

-    3. Run

-        `/usr/local/app/rcs_bin/techpreview-dev/enable.sh & exit`

-        to open the grid configuration utility (you can copy/paste from the documentation to your Terminal).

-    4. Select the *Technology Preview* environment in the welcome dialog and click OK.
+    2. A welcome dialog will appear asking you to select a computing environment.
+        Choose *HBS Grid 3.0* and click *OK*.

-The video below demonstrates these steps visually.
+The video below demonstrates these steps visually TODO: update video.
 <video width="100%" controls>
   <source src="../media/enable.mp4" type="video/mp4">
 Your browser does not support the video tag.